dr-mod/zero-btc-screen/README.md

     pip3 install RPi.GPIO spidev
     ```

-3. Install drivers for your display
+3. Install drivers for your display (you don't need to install both)
-    1. Waveshare display
+    1. If you have a Waveshare display
     ```
     git clone https://github.com/waveshare/e-Paper.git ~/e-Paper
     pip3 install ~/e-Paper/RaspberryPi_JetsonNano/python/
     ```
    for more information refer to: https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT

-    2. Inky wHAT display
+    2. If you have an Inky wHAT display
     ```
     pip3 install inky[rpi]
     ```